mfoemmel/fig/README.md

 ### Declare a package dependency ###

-States that one package should be installed prior to the current one; can specify a version.
+States that one package should be installed prior to the current one; can specify a configuration in the other package.

     config default
-      include somepackage/1.2.3
+      include somepackage/1.2.3:some_non_default_configuration
     end

 Dependency version conflicts can be resolved by using `override` clauses.